kate-mwaura/build-systems-lab/greetings-service/docs/maven-notes.md

 ---

-### How pom.xml and settings.xml profiles work together
+### 7.8 How pom.xml and settings.xml Profiles Work Together

 The `pom.xml` profile controls the application's build behavior such as:
 - dependencies